Inset plot

 from scipy.io import wavfile

-One of the important parts is to know the dimension (or at least the aspect ratio) of the image you want.
+It is important to know the dimension or aspect ration of the image you want.
 I usually take the Golden ratio (1.61) as the aspect ratio.
-You need to decide the font size also according to the dimension so that labels wont look too big or too small.
+You need to decide the font size also according to the dimension.
+This ensures that the labels wont look too big or too small.

 width = 3.5